-The major concern regarding abuse of pseudoephedrine is the ease with which it can be manufactured into more powerful stimulants such as methamphetamine.
-Federal law limits the amount of pseudoephedrine any person can buy at one time.
+The major concern regarding misuse of pseudoephedrine is the ease with which it can be manufactured into more powerful stimulants such as methamphetamine.
+In order to mitigate this risk, federal law limits the amount of pseudoephedrine any person can buy at one time.
 It also requires that purchasers produce a photo ID and that retailers keep records of sales of this drug for a minimum of two years.

 Pseudoephedrine and its sister drug ephedrine are classified as sympathomimetic amines, meaning that they have stimulant-like effects that increase the activity of the cells in the sympathetic nervous system, part of the peripheral nervous system that is associated with controlling the fight-or-flight mechanism.